rust-lang/rfcs/text/1214-projections-lifetimes-and-wf.md

 intentional.
-The limitation that only sized values can be passed as argument (or returned) is enforced at the time when a fn is actually called, as well as in actual fn definitions, but is not considered fundamental to fn types thesmelves.
+The limitation that only sized values can be passed as argument (or returned) is enforced at the time when a fn is actually called, as well as in actual fn definitions, but is not considered fundamental to fn types themselves.
 There are several reasons for this.
 For one thing, it's forwards compatible with passing DST by value.
 For another, it means that non-defaulted trait methods to do not have to show that their argument types are `Sized` (this will be